marcusreimold/MetaboMind/README.md

 pip install -r requirements.txt
 ```

+The test suite also relies on `pyyaml`, included in the requirements.

 All tests can then be executed with `pytest`.

 All prompts used for LLM interactions are defined centrally in `cfg/config.py`.